ogechukwu1/Ansible-Refactoring/README.md

 since you need to apply some tasks to your `dev` servers and `wireshark` is already installed .
-We will go ahead and create another playbook under `static-assignments` and name it `common-del.yml`.
+We will go ahead and create another playbook under `static-assignment` and name it `common-del.yml`.
 In this playbook, configure deletion of wireshark utility.